yashbhansali951/yash-portfolio/README.md

-# Yash Bhansali - Portfolio & Automation Engine
+# Yash Bhansali - Portfolio

 A high-performance, automation-focused portfolio application built with React and Vite.
 Designed to showcase engineering projects, scalable systems, and data pipelines with a sleek, terminal-inspired aesthetic.